top of page

 When your activity begins, compression helps control your movement and improve your endurance.

-Afterwards, compression wear helps to rid your body of waste products quicker by increasing your blood flow.
+Afterwards, compression gear helps to rid your body of waste products quicker by increasing your blood flow.

 Thanks to its breathable fabric and sweat-wicking capability, utilizing compression gear during activity is a great way to maintain body temperature and keep from overheating.